big-wisdom/Endeavor/README.md

     * Plan option
     * Title DONE
     * color
-      * I got a color picker in, but now I need to figure out how to store this and update it in firestore
+      * I got color in, but now it only works for endeavor blocks, how could I get that data for tasks and events as well?
-        * I'm thinking that each endeavor document should have a settings map
-        * I could grab it when the settings page is launched
-          * When do I get the endeavor doc most recently?
-          * What about when there is no settings map, or there is no color set in it?
-        * I need to make the events and tasks colored as well
+        * This might be a good chance to restructure data to be more efficient rather than just patching holes
     * Sub-Endeavors DONE